MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 *iid*<br/>
 The interface ID of the connection.

-*bRefCount*
+*bRefCount*<br/>
 For out-of-process connections, this parameter must be TRUE, and indicates that creating the connection should cause the reference count of *pUnkSink* to be incremented.

 For in-process connections, TRUE indicates that creating the connection should cause the reference count of *pUnkSink* to be incremented.
 FALSE indicates that the reference count should not be incremented.

-**Warning**: In general, it cannot be predicted which connections are in-process and which connections are out-of-process, so it is recommended to always set this parameter to TRUE.
+**Warning**: In general, it can't be predicted which connections are in-process and which connections are out-of-process, so it is recommended to always set this parameter to TRUE.

-*pdwCookie.*
+*pdwCookie.*<br/>
 A pointer to a DWORD where a connection identifier is returned.
 This value should be passed as the *dwCookie* parameter to `AfxConnectionUnadvise` when disconnecting the connection.

 ### Return Value